gotec/git2net/README.md

 ## Download and installation

 `git2net` is pure `python` code.
 It has no platform-specific dependencies and thus works on all platforms.
+The only requirement is a version of `git >= 2.0`.
 Assuming you are using `pip`, you can install latest version of `git2net` by running:

 ```
 > pip install git2net